Robust Estimation and Inference in Panels with Interactive Fixed Effects: Construction of robust estimates and confidence intervals

 \begin{definition} For $\biasweight>0$, define the ``optimal'' $N\times T$ weight matrix by

 Here, the constraint $\langle A,Z_k\cdot \delta \rangle_F = 0$ is imposed for all $k \in \{1,\ldots,K\}$. \end{definition}

-The weights in Definition \ref{DefOptimalWeights} are optimal in Case \ref{a_priori_bound_case} when $\hat C/\sigma=\biasweight$.
-Heuristically, we also expect that, in Case \ref{preliminary_estimate_case}, a good choice of $\biasweight$ will correspond to $\hat C/\sigma$ such that the bound $\hat C$ on the nuclear norm holds with high probability.
+Heuristically, we expect that a good choice of $\biasweight$ will correspond to $\hat C/\sigma$ such that the bound $\hat C$ on the nuclear norm holds with high probability.
 Conveniently, our nuclear norm bound in the exact factor model in Section \ref{sec:linear_factor_implementation} scales with the standard deviation $\sigma$ in the homoskedastic case, which gives us a simple and feasible choice of the tuning parameter $\biasweight$.

-We emphasize again that while the definition of $A^*_\biasweight$ is motivated by the idealized setting $U_{it}\stackrel{iid}{\sim} N(0,\sigma^2)$, we do {\it not} assume that the error terms $U_{it}$ satisfy this strong assumption in this paper.
+We emphasize again that while the definition of $A^*_\biasweight$ is motivated by the idealized setting $U_{it}\stackrel{iid}{\sim} N(0,\sigma^2)$, we do {\it not} assume that the error terms $U_{it}$ satisfy this strong assumption.
 Choosing $A=A^*_\biasweight$ to construct the estimator $\hat\beta_A $ and the confidence intervals \eqref{general_A_CI_eq} under more general error distributions just means that the resulting estimates and confidence intervals will not be optimal (in finite samples), but we will nevertheless show them to be consistent and valid, respectively.

 \begin{remark} While we have used MSE to motivate our baseline choice of weights $A^*_\biasweight$, one could use other criteria corresponding to different weights on bias and variance.
 For example, optimizing CI length when $\hat C/\sigma=b$ would give the criterion $\biasweight s_1(A)+ z_{1-\alpha}\|A\|_F$.
 If $\beta$ gives the net welfare gain of an all-or-nothing policy change, then one can target minimax welfare regret as in \citet{ishihara_evidence_2021} and \citet{yata_optimal_2021}.
 In our Monte Carlo simulations however, we find that the exact choice of criterion has little effect on performance. \end{remark}